haydencressman/REU-Obsidian/REU/Week 4 Items/files w4/Usage of ApEn and SampEn.md

 ## ==For the Code==

-From the Research paper on ApEn and SampEn on COP data, they state that for clinical data ==$m$ should be set to either 2 or 3, $r$ is to be set between .1 and .25 times the standard deviation of the data, and $N$ should be equal to or greater than 1000.==
+From the Research paper on ApEn and SampEn on COP data, they state that for clinical data ==$m$ should be set to either 4 or 5, $r$ is to be set between .25 and .35 times the standard deviation of the data, and $N$ should be equal to or greater than 1000.==

 <u>ANOVA</u> is the Analysis of Variance.
 The paper uses the [Greenhouse-Geisser correction](https://en.wikipedia.org/wiki/Greenhouse–Geisser_correction#:~:text=The%20Greenhouse–Geisser%20correction,and%20Seymour%20Geisser%20in%201959.&text=.,-If%20sphericity%20is) during the procedure to correct p-values calculated.

+## SampEn from paper

+In order to counteract this shortcoming, the SampEn algorithm does not count self-matches.
+SampEn(_m_, _r_, _N_) is the negative natural logarithm of the conditional probability that two subseries similar for _m_ points remain similar for _m_ + 1, where self-matches are not included in calculating the probability.
+In addition to eliminating self-matches, it has been shown that SampEn is largely independent of the data length and shows more consistent behaviours than ApEn.